rupesh-agrawal/shapes/README.md

 # shapes
-Example of every thing in html is box though different shapes
+Example of every thing in html is box, through different shapes